Working with PL/SQL Datatypes

 What Does Static Typing Mean?

 A programming language uses static typing, also called strong typing, if type checking is performed at compile-time as opposed to at runtime.
-Some programming languages
+Some programming languages that use static typing include PL/SQL, Ada, C, and Pascal.

 Static typing can find type errors at compile time, which can increase the reliability of the program.
 Static typing has the additional benefit of compiling to faster executing